 Documentation of Proposed Significant Changes.
 Proposed significant changes to the PI program should be documented in a white paper.
 Section 09.03.b describes the basic content of a white paper.
 The following information should be included for a proposed new or modified PI, as applicable and to the extent practicable.

+purpose of the proposed new or modified PI

 definition of the proposed new or modified PI

 the reporting elements for the proposed new or modified PI